BryonBurke/doctorRefer/README.md

 ## Setup/Installation Requirements

 * Drag app folder into atom or editor of choice
+* Create a file in root called .env
+* In the .env file type: API_KEY = ,followed by your Api key number.
 * In the terminal type: npm install
 * In the terminal type: npm start
 * A local server will be spun up which can accept user input